ReturnInfinity/BareMetal/src/x86-64/README.md

 Targeting x86-64 based systems (Intel and AMD)

-## Debugging
+## Debugging with GDB

-This short segment deals with debugging in GDB.
+This short segment deals with debugging in [GDB](https://www.gnu.org/software/gdb/).

 ### Terminal 1